51sec/camera/README.md

 - https://camera51.herokuapp.com/ : It will ask your permission to use camera then take a photo from your camera automatically.
 The phone taken by camera will be saved into the folder named by your public ip.

 Note: The photo will be deleted automatically once Heroku app is in idle.
+It will be active 12 hours/day from 8AM - 8PM.

 To manage the camera photo, you might need to use another php script to view/delete/upload your photos.
 - In this project, I integrated the one from https://github.com/jcampbell1/simple-file-manager .
-The code has been put into index.php under photos folder to make the whole project easy to use.
+The code has been put into index.php file under photos folder to make the whole project easy to use.

 - https://camera51.herokuapp.com/photos : simple file manager to manage your photos.
 You can view or delete the photos taken by this app.